nexusformat/NeXusOntology/code/nxsOnto/README.md

 Ensure that owlready2 and pygithub are installed (pip install)

-Edit four lines near the top of the script:
+Add four parameters when running the code:

 _script_version (change version if the ontology has been modified by changes to the script)
-token (your github token - see below)
+1. token (your github token - see below)
-out_path (path for created .owl file)
+2. out_path (path for created .owl file)
-tmp_file_path (temporary file path)
+3. tmp_file_path (temporary file path)

 To get a Github access token:
 Github/settings/developer settings/personal access tokens/create new token